aimms/documentation/webui/table-widget.rst

     .. image:: images/TableFilters_AddRule.png
         :align: center

     You can also find an operator by typing it in the dropdown field.
-For example, to see operators that have “greater” just type the word in the field.
+For example, to see operators that have “greater” just type the word or the mathematical symbol in the field.

     .. image:: images/TableFilters_SearchRule.png
         :align: center